The temperature may vary greatly between day and night, so we suggest dressing in layers.

-- In order not to attract bears: pack all toiletries (including lotions, lip balm, camera film, vitamins, perfumes, toothpaste) in a separate bag to be left in the washhouse; do not bring any scented items into your sleeping area or leave these items in your car.
+In order not to attract bears, pack all toiletries (including lotions, lip balm, camera film, vitamins, perfumes, toothpaste) in a separate bag to be left in the washhouse.
+Do not bring any scented items into your sleeping area.
 You can put yourself in danger.
 We cannot over-emphasize this!

-- If you have clothes that you are planning to donate to charity, please consider bringing them to Lama’s free-clothing room, “the Gypsy”.
-The Gypsy is also there for you if you need an extra sweater, shorts, etc.
+If you have clothes that you are planning to donate to charity, please consider bringing them to Lama’s free-clothing room, “the Regalia Room”.
+The Regalia Room is also there for you if you need an extra sweater, shorts, etc.

 What to Bring: